c-sanders/Gtk4-Example-1/README.md

 There are a number of tools which one can use to interact with Git or GitHub.
 Two of them are the Git command line interface (git) and the GitHub command line interface (gh).

 The git utility allows you to work with both local and remote Git repositories - including Git repositories which are hosted on GitHub.
 The GitHub command line interface on the other hand, is specifically for working with GitHub.

-We will refer to both of these command line utilities here in this discussion
+We will refer to both of these command line utilities - git and gh, here in this discussion

 #### - Initialise a directory to hold a local copy of a repository
 ```